ernestofreyreg/react-setstate-connect/README.md

 export default connect(ValueButton, reducer, createActions, initialState)
 ```

+### New from version 0.5.0
+Added a way to combine several state handling into the same Connect component.

 ### New from version 0.4.1
 In this version we added a `collect` flag to the `connect` function to indicate we want
 to recollect all previous properties as part of the initial state of the HOC.
 This allows